Dillard & Clark “The Fantastic Expedition of Dillard & Clark”

 Crazy Horse

-Crazy Horse is a fantastic band.
-They were formed by Danny Whitten, an excellent songwriter, and originally released an album while known as The Rockets, considered essential for collectors.
+Crazy Horse was formed by the excellent songwriter Danny Whitten, who originally released an album while known as The Rockets, considered essential for collectors.
 Nils Lofgren, virtuoso guitarist, and Jack Nitzsche, Spector associate and renowned producer, joined when Neil Young recruited the band to back him on his 2nd solo album, and they were renamed Crazy Horse.
-Their debut is an excellent hard country rock LP that would prove the capability of the band apart from Young’s vox and songwriting.
+Their debut is an excellent hard country rock LP that would prove the capability of the band apart from Neil Young’s lead vocal and songwriting.

 Sadly, Danny Whitten’s heroin use would lead to him being excused from Crazy Horse and he overdosed in late 1972.
 A major loss considering his unrealized talents, best heard on this album, and his death would partly influence the Ditch Trilogy.